LONE STAR BRAVE

 A MIGHTY FORCE PRODUCTION

-This LONE STAR BRAVE podcast will explore never before heard interviews of pre–Roe v.
-Wade activists, including two of the Lone Star Three as well as Chicana and African American activists.
+This LONE STAR BRAVE short documentry will explore never before heard interviews of pre–Roe v.
+Wade activists, including two of the Lone Star Brave.
 By painting a picture of life before Roe, we are highlighting what's at stake if we don't fight after its overturning.

 Millennials and Gen Z grew up with reproductive rights — they have never known a world without the freedom to choose what happens to their bodies.
 We'll shine a light on the energized and passionate base of young activists and their modern weapon: social media.
 We'll explore this new outlet for the reproductive rights fight.